msiebuhr/git-version-proxy/README.md

 Make a demonstrator/experimental implementation of using VCS tagging/versioning/binding to get specific versions of go packages.

-My utopia-fantasy-goal would be for Go to support something on the form
+My utopia-fantasy-goal would be for Go to support something along these lines

-    import (
+	import "github.com/username/project" `v1.2.3`
-	    "github.com/username/project" `v1.2.3`
+	import "github.com/username/project" @ "v1.2.3"
-	)
+	import "github.com/username/project@v1.2.3"

-Simply having go put it somewhere sensible (I don't care terribly about the particulars on that).
-Versioning/branch/commitish is marked a la the tagged struct syntax used with JSON & friends.
+Simply having `go get` put it somewhere sensible (I don't care terribly about the particulars on how it is serialized to disk).
+Versioning/branch/commitish could either be embedded in the import string or somewhere nearby, as with struct field tags.

-Personally, I would like it to understand [semver](http://semver.org/) (I find it works well for me in Node.js), but I'd be fine without.
+Personally, I would like it to understand [semver](http://semver.org/) (I find it works well in Node.js), but I might be fine without.

 And hey, It doesn't break Go1.